Management · December 15, 2021

 Post-Pandemic Hiring Best Practices

-The Covid-19 pandemic stressed many aspects of our economy, and pandemic hiring has since become one of the most pressing issues facing businesses of all sizes.
+The COVID-19 pandemic stressed many aspects of our economy, and pandemic hiring has since become one of the most pressing issues facing businesses of all sizes.

-In 2021, the America Works Report by the US Chamber of Commerce showed there were only 1.4 workers available for every open job, which is half the historical average of 2.8 workers that’s been steady for 20 years.
-As a business owner, you might consider adapting your hiring strategy or hire seasonal employees to keep your business running smoothly in leue of future global health crisis events.
+In 2021, the America Works Report by the US Chamber of Commerce showed there were only 1.4 workers available for every open job, which is half the historical average of 2.8 workers that's been steady for 20 years.
+As a business owner, you might consider adapting your hiring strategy or hire seasonal employees to keep your business running smoothly in lieu of future global health crisis events.

 Understanding the labor market